Positibe/MediaBundle/README.md

 PositibeOrmMediaBundle
 ======================

-This bundle provide a ORM entities to use Sonata MediaBundle.
+This bundle provide a ORM entities to use Symfony Cmf MediaBundle.

 Installation
 ------------